 What is a Cataract?

-A cataract is a change in the clarity of the lens inside the eye.
+A cataract causess a change in the clarity of the lens inside the eye.
 The lens becomes yellow and clouded instead of being crystal clear like the lens in a camera.
-Instead of light focusing crisply inside the eye, light is scattered as it passes through the cataract Cataracts cause blurred vision, haloes, glare, difficulty reading or driving in dim light.
+Instead of light focusing crisply inside the eye, light is scattered as it passes through the cataract.
+They cause blurred vision, haloes, glare, difficulty reading or driving in dim light.
 Cataracts occur in everyone with time but can be monitored until they impact your activities of daily living

-How Do I Know If I Have a Cataract?
+How Do I Know If I Have One?

 What are the Symptoms of a Cataract?

-Symptoms of cataracts may include decreased and/or blurry vision, a change in color vision, difficultly reading for long periods, and problems driving at night or in bright sunlight.
-Glare and halos around lights at night are also frequently noted by patients with cataracts.
+Symptoms may include decreased and/or blurry vision, a change in color vision, difficultly reading for long periods, and problems driving at night or in bright sunlight.
+Glare and halos around lights at night are also frequently noted by patients.
 You may suspect a cataract if your vision has been gradually declining over time.

 How are Cataracts Treated?

 Once a cataract forms, it must be surgically removed.
-There are no other effective treatments to remove a cataract.
-The procedure typically takes only a few minutes, and is most often performed under topical (numbing drops) anesthesia usually requiring no stitches.
+There are no other effective removal treatments.
+The procedure typically takes only a few minutes and is most often performed under topical anesthesia (numbing drops).
+It usually doesn’t require any stitches.